Energy and Emissions

 1. Introduction: energy consumption, emissions and wastes.

-11. Process Integration: New design, optimisation and retrofit for reduction of energy consumption.
+8. New design and retrofit for reduction of energy consumption.

 26 hours, compulsory